vin8921/practicing-git/git-basics.md

 14. if you want to merge a branch to the main branch = use git merge (mention the file name that you want to merge,) when u are merging the file don't merge the current file , for eg : if u want merge feature in main branch then mention => git merge feature in main branch as the current file.

+15. if u want to checkout out in the old commits = > use git checkout (mention the previous id commit)

+16. if u see a file in the normal stages section it means that the code is untracked.

+17. Revert the merge:

+git revert -m 1 <merge-commit-hash>

+-m 1 tells Git to keep the first parent (main) and undo the changes from the merged branch.

+This creates a new commit that undoes everything from that merge, including the file.